Daily High to Daily Low: Is It Safe to Buy Cleveland-Cliffs Inc. (CLF)?

 Exane BNP Paribas gave a rating of “Neutral” to CLF, setting the target price at $19.20 in the report published on April 19th of the current year.

-After a stumble in the market that brought CLF to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.33% of gains for the given period.
+After a stumble in the market that brought CLF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -14.78% of loss for the given period.

-During the last 5 trading sessions, CLF rose by +18.25%, which changed the moving average for the period of 200-days by +264.77% in comparison to the 20-day moving average, which settled at $18.36.
-In addition, Cleveland-Cliffs Inc. saw 45.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CLF fell by -7.62%, which changed the moving average for the period of 200-days by +235.80% in comparison to the 20-day moving average, which settled at $18.95.
+In addition, Cleveland-Cliffs Inc. saw 34.00% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CLF starting from Koci Keith, who purchase 15,000 shares at the price of $13.45 back on Mar 05.
-After this action, Koci Keith now owns 210,033 shares of Cleveland-Cliffs Inc., valued at $201,735 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CLF starting from Miller Janet L, who purchase 1,280 shares at the price of $19.48 back on May 14.
+After this action, Miller Janet L now owns 70,468 shares of Cleveland-Cliffs Inc., valued at $24,941 using the latest closing price.

+Koci Keith, the EVP, Chief Financial Officer of Cleveland-Cliffs Inc., purchase 15,000 shares at $13.45 during a trade that took place back on Mar 05, which means that Koci Keith is holding 210,033 shares at $201,735 based on the most recent closing price.

 Stock Fundamentals for CLF